sagar-datta/portfolio/README.md

 ## 🎨 Design Philosophy

-The site features a minimalist dock interface, drawing inspiration from familiar desktop environments while embracing modern web capabilities.
+The site features a minimalist dock interface, drawing inspiration from familiar desktop environments whilst embracing modern web capabilities.
 Built with a mobile-first approach, it's fully responsive and accessible across all devices.

 ## 🛠 Tech Stack